w3c/i18n-activity/tracking.md

+# Repos tracked by the i18n WG #

-This file contains a list of GitHub repos currently being tracked by the i18n WG.
+This file contains a list of GitHub repos for which the i18n WG is currently tracking issues.
 All these repos should have the labels `i18n-comment` and `i18n-tracking`.
-When an issue with one of those labels is created, closed or a comment added, the i18n WG and IG will be notified in a daily and weekly digest.
+When an issue with one of those labels is created, closed, or a comment added, the i18n WG and IG are notified in daily and weekly digests.

-If your repo is in the list, you can bring issues to the attention of the i18n WG by adding an `i18n-tracking` label to it.
+If your repo is in the list, you can bring a new issue to the attention of the i18n WG by adding an `i18n-tracking` label to it.

-If your repo is not in the list, contact r12a@w3.org if you want your repo to be tracked.
+If your repo is not in the list and you want your repo to be tracked, contact r12a@w3.org.

 ```
 w3c/activitypub